Despite your best efforts, a confrontation has occurred and you are physically assaulted.

 The claiming process

-While claiming for compensation is possible under South African law, there is no statutory system by which the victim of criminal injury is compensated by the State.
+While claiming for compensation is possible under South African law, there is no statutory system by which the victim of a criminal injury is compensated by the State.

 This means that to receive compensation from the perpetrator you will need to contact a lawyer if you wish to initiate a claim against the assailant.